Introduction to the Sport Education Model

 This course also requires the purchase of a textbook.
 See details below.

 We are excited about your interest in taking our Introduction to the Sport Education Model: Implementing a Student Centered Curriculum Course from PE Central.
 Below you will find a brief course description, the instructor's biography, and course FAQ's.
 We estimate that this course will take 12 hours to complete.
 Once you have completed it, you may request the 12 hours towards your teacher licensure recertification.
-The course is also eligible for 1 Continuing Education Unit from St. Mary's College in California.
-The cost for this is $50.
-We will send you the forms to mail to St. Mary's along with your Certificate of Completion.
+The course is also eligible for 1 Continuing Education Unit which is an additional cost.

 This course requires you to purchase this textbook: